jacklee032016/sama5d2/docs/apps/workLogs.rst

 * actions and reply data after data received from IP command and REST;
    * FPGA configuratoin on X86 platform, just virtualize the I2C operations;
    * Multicast address: join and leave groups;
+* bash scripts for tests of IP command and REST;